LashanaTello/Capstone-Code-With-Bunny-Bash/CWBB Web/README.md

 6)Build it in a folder that is not with CWBB Web files

+7)Make sure there is no .dll files as it will not work

-7)After it finished building, copy everything in Build to the Build folder in CWBB Web
+8)After it finished building, copy everything in Build to the Build folder in CWBB Web

-8)Replace all files and the website is now updated with the updated game.
+9)Replace all files and the website is now updated with the updated game.